aricday/sms-spectrum-moderation/README.md

 We have an anonymous phone proxy setup to provide number masking for inbound sms messages.
 We can format outbound sms messages to also send outbound via the proxy Twilio number.
 Now let’s integrate with content moderation provided by SpectrumLabs.ai.

-## Configure Spectrum Credentials
+## Configure Spectrum Labs API Credentials
-To integrate this number with Spectrum Labs.ai you will need the following:
+To integrate this number with Spectrum Labs APIs you will need the following:
 -   The Spectrum Labs API
 -   The Spectrum X-Client-ID
 -   The Spectrum X-API-Key

-Use the values for Spectrum credentials to configure the following Envrionment Variables:
+Use the values for Spectrum API credentials to configure the following Envrionment Variables:
 | Variable          | Description                                        | Required |
 | :---------------- | :------------------------------------------------- | :------- |
 | MY_PHONE_NUMBER   | The phone number which SMS messages get relayed to | Yes      |